 A Medium Term Financial Strategy (MTFS) is prepared on at least an annual basis and updated as circumstances change.
 It is linked to the annual budget and service strategies.
+During 2020/21 the focus of the Council was in supporting the community in response to the pandemic.

-The MTFS was due to be updated in March 2020, however the Covid-19 crisis has delayed this and has caused significant financial uncertainty.
-An updated MTFS, clearly setting out
+The MTFS was updated in March 2021 and recognised that the Covid-19 crisis has caused significant financial uncertainty.
+During 2021/22 there will be regular detailed reporting of the strategy to establish a sustainable future plan

-Service planning is closely aligned to the budgeting process and identifies service developments and the associated financial impacts.
+Annual Service planning is closely aligned to the budgeting process and identifies service developments and the associated financial impacts.
 Key performance indicators are set and monitored during the year.